 Risk management constitutes a critical element in all of PTT’s business operations and is connected to all business levels.
-PTT therefore established the Enterprise Risk Management Policy for all PTT employees to adhere to, and appointed the Enterprise Risk Management Committee (ERMC) to formulate policy, implement the risk management framework, and govern and support organizational risk management to ensure alignment with business strategy and goals under the uncertainty of internal and external factors with potential impacts to the business and corporate goals.
+PTT therefore established the Enterprise Risk Management Policy for all PTT employees to adhere to, and appointed the Enterprise Risk Management Committee (ERMC) to formulate policy and implement the risk management framework.
+In addition to governing and supporting organizational risk management to ensure alignment with business strategy and goals taking into account internal and external factors posing impacts to the business and corporate goals.
 PTT conducts the Environmental Scanning, taking into consideration the uncertainty of political uncertainty, fluctuation of the supply and demand in petroleum and petrochemical industries, stakeholders’ expectations, changes in regulations and laws, advancement of technology, and environmental impacts from business operations.
 The Committee also serves to provide guidance, monitor performance, and report risk assessment results to the Corporate Plan and Risk Management Committee (CPRC) in order to ensure maximum effectiveness and progress in accordance with the principle and management approach of the PTT Way of Conduct.
 Issues are also reported to the CPRC, the Risk Management Committee, the Audit Committee, and the Board of Directors for reviews and suggestions for continuous improvement.
-Thus, PTT is able to respond to all corporate risks in timely manne.
+Thus, PTT is able to respond to all corporate risks in timely manner.

 PTT’s risk management framework and risk management procedures correspond with the criteria of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), Enterprise Risk Management (ERM), and ISO 31000 Risk Management – Principles and Guidelines, all of which are international standards for relevant parties to understand the risk management principles and to apply them appropriately.
 Corporate risks are systematically managed through committees within specified scopes and responsibilities.
 All business functions have the responsibility to manage and maintain risks at a manageable level.